RyanBHuynh/RyanBHuynh.github.io/_posts/2021-3-13-Linked-Lists.md

 * A function that deletes a specific item.
 * A function that prints the entire linked list, regardless of how big the linked list is.

-### Advantages of a linked list
+## Advantages of a linked list
-Linked lists have a number of advantages over a traditional array
+Linked lists have a number of advantages over a traditional array:
 * Linked lists don't have a defined size.
 This means you can easily change the size of a linked list by adding or removing items.
 You can't change the size of an array.
 * Linked lists are not stored in one contiguous block of memory, but arrays have to be.
 * Adding or removing items from a linked list is much faster than with a normal array.
 You don't have to shift items like with arrays.

-### Disadvantages of a linked list
+## Disadvantages of a linked list
 * Searching by index is slower with a linked list than an array.
 You have to traverse through the linked list until you reach your desired index.
 * A pointer has to be stored with each item in a linked list.
 In arrays, you only need to store the item itself.

-### More resources
+## More resources

 Below are some more resources to learn about linked lists: